ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

     -   `'custom'` - use [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) configured with values specified in other attributes.
 Will be displayed left-aligned by default (since Nimble can't know if the provided configuration will produce consistent decimal separators).
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would similarly be prefixed with the name of the format mode.
     -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
 For all modes besides `custom` Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887) (e.g. `useGrouping: false` to achieve `1000` rather than `1,000` and `signDisplay: auto` to achieve `1` rather than `+1`).
--   `locales` - a string containing a comma-separated list of locales to pass to the [`locales` parameter of the `Intl.NumberFormat` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locale_identification_and_negotiation) which is used by all format modes.
-This means numbers will be formatted with locale-specific decimal separators.
 -   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
 Defaults to 2.
 -   `custom-*` - when format is `custom`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `Intl.NumberFormat` constructor.
 For example, `options.maximumFractionDigits` will be set to the value of `custom-maximum-fraction-digits`.
 These fields are all string, boolean, or number and their property equivalents will be strictly typed.
 Initially the column will expose configurations that are [not marked experimental](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#browser_compatibility).